cagonza6/MaiteK/README.md

  * Valesca: simple upload/download gallery

 ## Installation
 In order to install all the dependencies

     composer install

 You also need to generate the autoloads of the application

     composer dump-autoload -o

 Also you need to install the sql schema.
+Your web server has to point to the folder "maite/public".
+Therefore, you need to create a symbolic link or an alias that brings the user to that folder.